andy-byers/CalicoDB/README.md

 | ForwardIteration      |           3,952,569 |
 | ReverseIteration      |           3,968,253 |

 ## TODO
 1. Get everything code reviewed!
 2. Get unit test coverage up
-3. Write some documentation
+3. Write documentation
-4. Add more logging
-5. Work on this README
-6. Work on the design document
-7. Implement optional compression of record values
-8. Work on performance
+4. Work on performance
+    + Could try to do all the writes on a different thread
+    + Need to consider how this would impact data integrity after a crash
-9. Write a benchmark suite
+5. Write a benchmark suite
-10. Get the CMake installation to work
+6. Get the CMake installation to work
-11. Implement WAL segmentation
-  + WAL should be segmented after it reaches a fixed size, similar to `spdlog`s rotating file sink
-  + This should improve the performance of long-running transactions
-12. Consider allowing multiple independent trees in a single database (could be either in the same `data` file or separate `data-*` files)
+7. Need some way to reduce the file size once many pages become unused
+    + We need some way to collect freelist pages at the end of the file so that we can truncate

 ## Design
 Internally, Calico DB is broken down into 6 submodules.